Buyer’s Guide for Buffers & Buffer Springs

 So what does it take to keep your AR-15 in top condition?
 You'll need to evaluate buffer spring types and buffer spring lengths and ensure your rifle's buffer springs are of the highest quality.

-Examining buffer spring types and buffer spring lengths often challenges even the most studious AR-15 owner, but we're here to help you find the right AR-15 buffers and buffer springs quickly and effortlessly.
+Examining buffer types and buffer spring lengths often challenges even the most studious AR-15 owner, but we're here to help you find the right AR-15 buffers and buffer springs quickly and effortlessly.

-Most buffer springs may look the same at first glance, but you’re sure to find many different types available that meet your needs.
+Most buffer may look the same at first glance, but you’re sure to find many different types available that meet your needs.

 Some of the most common buffer springs on the market include:

-- Carbine buffer - This consists of three steel weights and usually totals about 3.0 oz. in weight.
+- Carbine Buffer - This consists of three steel weights and usually totals about 3.0 oz. in weight.

-- Heavy (H) buffer - An H buffer boasts a combination of one tungsten and two steel weights and commonly weighs around 3.8 oz.
+- Heavy (H) Buffer - An H buffer boasts a combination of one tungsten and two steel weights and commonly weighs around 3.8 oz.